 9. Constellr (Germany) — Precision Thermal Intelligence for Agriculture

-Constellr is tackling one of the most significant gaps in commercial Earth observation: high-resolution thermal infrared imaging from space.
-While optical and radar satellites are abundant, thermal data at useful spatial and temporal resolution has remained scarce.
-Constellr’s microsatellite constellation is designed to provide land surface temperature measurements at a resolution and revisit rate sufficient for precision agriculture and water resource management at field level.
+Constellr is going after one of the biggest gaps in commercial Earth observation: high-resolution thermal infrared imaging from space.
+Optical and radar satellites are plentiful.
+Thermal data at useful spatial and temporal resolution?
+Still scarce.
+Constellr’s microsatellite constellation is built to provide land surface temperature measurements at a resolution and revisit rate that’s actually useful for precision agriculture and water resource management at the field level.

-The company’s primary use case, monitoring crop water stress and evapotranspiration, addresses a problem that costs the global agricultural industry billions annually.
-By detecting thermal signatures that indicate water stress before it becomes visible in optical imagery, Constellr enables farmers and agricultural managers to optimize irrigation, reduce water waste, and protect yields.
+The main use case is monitoring crop water stress and evapotranspiration, a problem that costs the global agricultural industry billions every year.
+Thermal signatures reveal water stress before it shows up in optical imagery.
+That early warning lets farmers and agricultural managers optimize irrigation, cut water waste, and protect yields.

 Key strengths:

-- Filling a critical gap in commercial thermal infrared Earth observation
+- Addressing a real gap in commercial thermal infrared Earth observation

 - Precision agriculture and water stress monitoring at field-level resolution